dcmouser/mewlo/doc/sphinx/book/user/index.rst

 User Packages
 =============

-From here you can learn about the core Mewlo packages.
+From here you can learn about the Mewlo User system.

 .. toctree::

    auth
    file_uploads
-   groups
    login
    mailbox
    objects